Click here for a printable version of this page.

 How Should the NC A-F School Performance Grades be Improved?

+The working group’s recommendations have not yet been acted upon by legislative leaders.
 In the absence of immediate change, the NC school performance grades should be used with extreme caution if at all.

 Resources and References